Richard Burton: 1960–1969: Broadway, Hamlet and films with Elizabeth Taylor

 Burton and Taylor next performed a 1966 Oxford Playhouse adaptation of Christopher Marlowe's Doctor Faustus; the couple did the play to benefit the Oxford University Dramatic Society and as a token of Burton's gratitude to Nevill Coghill.
 Burton starred as the titular character, Doctor Faustus while Taylor played her first stage role as Helen of Troy, a non-speaking part.
 The play received negative reviews but Burton's and Taylor's performances were reviewed constructively.
 Irving Wardle of The Times called it "University drama at its worst" while the American newspaper columnist John Crosby, in his review for The Observer, lauded Burton's speech where he asks God to be merciful, stating that: "It takes a great actor to deliver that speech without wringing a strangled sob of laughter out of one.
 But Burton did it."
-The play nevertheless made $22,000 dollars, which Coghill was happy with.
+The play nevertheless made $22,000, which Coghill was happy with.
 Doctor Faustus was adapted for the screen the following year by both Burton and Coghill, with Burton making his directorial debut.
 He also co-produced the film with Taylor and Coghill; it was critically panned and was a box office failure.
 The couple's next collaboration was Franco Zeffirelli's lively version of Shakespeare's The Taming of the Shrew (1967).
 The film was a challenge for Burton, who had to chase Taylor on rooftops, noting that he was "permitted to do extreme physical things that wouldn't have been allowed with any other actress".
 Zeffirelli recalled that Taylor, who had no prior experience performing in a Shakespeare play, "gave the more interesting performance because she invented the part from scratch".
 Of Burton, the director felt he was, to an extent, "affected by his knowledge of the classics".
 The Taming of the Shrew also became a notable critical and commercial success.
 He had another quick collaboration with Zeffirelli narrating the documentary, Florence: Days of Destruction, which was about the 1966 flood of the Arno that devastated the city of Florence, Italy; the film raised $20 million for the flood relief efforts.
 By the end of 1967, the combined box office gross of films Burton and Taylor had acted in had reached $200 million.
 According to biographers John Cottrell and Fergus Cashin, when Burton and Taylor contemplated taking a three-month break from acting, Hollywood "almost had a nervous breakdown" as nearly half the U.S. cinema industry's income for films in theatrical distribution came from pictures starring one or both of them.
 Later collaborations from the Burtons like The Comedians (1967), which was based on Graham Greene's 1966 novel of the same name, and the Tennessee Williams adaptation Boom!
 (1968) were critical and commercial failures.